 Welcome to The University of Queensland course, Basic Mathematics.
 If you are doing this course, you will probably be enrolled in MATH1040 (if you are an undergraduate student) or MATH7040 (if you are a postgraduate student).
-But don't worry: both courses cover exactly the same material, with the same assessment.
+But don't worry: both courses cover exactly the same material, with similar assessment (MATH7040 includes some additional assessment activities).